 Methodist services were first held at Plenty in 1925, under the auspices of the Diamond Creek Methodist Home Mission Station, which had six churches throughout the Diamond Valley.
 Other Churches were at Diamond Creek, Arthurs Creek, Cottles Bridge, Hurstbridge and Wattle Glen.
 In 1925, the Victorian Methodist Church encouraged the building of new country churches by offering £50 to communities who could raise £100.
 The Methodists of Plenty took advantage of the offer, and their wooden chapel was opened in December 1925.
 Within five years of opening the church was debt free.
 (Source: “Independent Panel Hearing Statement of Evidence on Former Methodist Church” January 2012)

-Research of over 1000 ww1, boer war soldiers and Nursesof the Shire of Eltham ( & Nillumbik), Rememberance Day& Anzac Day Services .
-Organising landscape works & surgestions for Master Plan.
+Research of over 1000 WWI, Boer War soldiers and Nurses of the Shire of Eltham ( & Nillumbik), Remembrance Day& Anzac Day Services .
+Organising landscape works & suggestions for Master Plan.

 The Yarrambat Historical Society Inc was formed in 1990 with the mission “To preserve and perpetuate the history of the area and to promote and encourage social interchange between people of all ages who share and interest in our cultural heritage”

 The Yarrambat Heritage Museum is by far the largest project undertaken by the Society.
 The Society took over the site in early 2001 and over the ensuing years has developed the site into an operational Heritage Museum.
 A grant from the Victorian State Government enabled the relocation of the original 1878 Primary School classroom to the site in 2002.